t-david99/Diagnosing-Diabetes-with-Classification-Models/README.md

 ## Directory Structure

-This repository contains 3 files: Diabetes_Project.ipynb, diabetes.csv, and README.md.
-Diabetes_Project.ipynb contains all of my Python code and analysis of the diabetes data. diabetes.csv is the dataset used for this project.
+This repository contains 3 files: Diabetes_Project.ipynb, diabetes.csv, requirements.txt, and README.md.

+ - Diabetes_Project.ipynb contains all of my Python code and analysis of the diabetes data.

+ - diabetes.csv is the dataset used for this project.

+ - requirements.txt contains all required libraries to execute this project.

 ## Tools